Steve-Shambles/windows-shutdown-timer/README.md

 The one thing that really pleased me was how smoothly you can move the GUI about, because I used "After" for the timer, rather than lazily using "sleep", which would make it freeze up and jerk about the place if you had the termerity to try and move the app around the screen a bit :-)

 ![Alt Text](https://github.com/Steve-Shambles/windows-shutdown-timer/blob/main/wsdt-v1-3_screenshot.png)

+Only tested on Windows 7, no idea if it will work on other Windows versions or not.